 Remember that if in doubt, don’t be afraid to ask questions or reach out to someone who is more advanced in regards to vaping.
 We all had to start somewhere.

 If you feel that you’re ready to start vaping on a mechanical vape mod, why not get one of the best.
-We Vape Mods have put together a top 5 list of readily available mech mods currently on the market in 2019.
+We Vape Mods have put together a top 5 mech mods list that are readily available on the vaping market in 2019.
 They look good, function great and are also priced reasonably.

 1. Broadside Brizo 21700 Mechanical Mod

 The Brizo is the latest mechanical vape mod to be released by USA based company Broadside.
-It features a brand new firing system which is located on the lower end side of the mod.
+It features a new firing system which is located on the lower side of the mod.
 Surprisingly though you won’t get any arcing or hot button.
 You also don’t have to worry about any magnets and springs since it maintains constant contact over two points.
 The Brizo hits hard and consistently.
 Overall it’s one of the best mechanical vape mod kits in our opinion.

 Purge is unanimously known for producing fantastic competition ready mechanical vape mods.
 One of their latest mech mods is the Slam Piece which also features a side fire design.
 It boasts heaps of customization options and is compatible with a wide range of battery types.
 The beautiful engraving is what sets this mechanical vape mod apart from others like it on the market.
 It packs one hell of a hit as the name suggests.